Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       .. attribute:: dm_typing
          :type: bool

-   .. class:: help_command

-      Attributes for the help command.

-      .. attribute:: dm_help
-         :type: bool

-         Whether or not the help command should be DM'd to the user by default.

-      .. attribute:: content
-         :type: str

-         Additional content to be sent along with the bot's help embed.

    .. class:: bot_listing_api_keys

       API keys that the bot uses internally to keep the bot listings up-to-date.